nerissacooney/ulises.us/_posts/2016-12-05-odds-ends-book-fair.md

 ---
 December 9, 2016, 11:30AM–4:30PM

-Ulises is heading up to New Haven for the day on Friday.
-We'll be participating in the [Odds & Ends Art Book Fair](http://artgallery.yale.edu/calendar/events/book-fair-odds-and-ends-art-booksbook-arts-today){:target="_blank"} hosted by Yale University Art Gallery.
+Ulises is heading to New Haven for the day to participate in the [Odds & Ends Art Book Fair](http://artgallery.yale.edu/calendar/events/book-fair-odds-and-ends-art-booksbook-arts-today){:target="_blank"} hosted by Yale University Art Gallery.